Google Keyword Sandbox:

 I usually try to get my keyword phrases and similar phrases in my page heading as well as subheadings.

-The rest of the page copy is usually wrote with sales conversion in mind and I do not pay too much attention to optimizing it for search engines.
+rest of the page copy is usually wrote with sales conversion in mind

 Natural writing will cause you to use your keywords throughout the text.